mcdaqc/mcdaqc.github.io/_pages/en-us/about.md

 Hi 👋🙂

 I am a [Systems Engineering](https://uandina.edu.pe/) graduate with a focus on Cybersecurity and AI/ML frameworks, currently pursuing a degree in [Systems Network Administration](https://digitechfp.com/) in Madrid, Spain.
-My professional journey has led me to work as a Cybersecurity Intern at FIIAPP, where I focus on building secure systems that align with international information security standards.
+My professional journey has led me to work as a Cybersecurity Intern at FIIAPP, where I focus on building and securing systems  in alignment with international information security standards such as ``ISO 27001``, ``NIST``, and ``ENS``.

 My academic and technical background includes optimizing and ``fine-tuning`` Large Language Models (LLMs), implementing ``quantization`` techniques to enhance efficiency, and exploring ``retrieval-augmented generation`` (RAG) methods for AI applications.
 I am passionate about leveraging AI and embedded systems to develop educational tools that address challenges in underserved communities, particularly in rural areas.